CloudFront Deployment

 DWNACCOUNTID

-DWNACCOUNTID = Will be supplied directly by Darwinium on install
+DWNACCOUNTID = Will be supplied directly by Darwinium upon install.

 3. Use the edited result as the custom trust policy for your new IAM Role